Image

 Under RSMo § 565.024, first-degree involuntary manslaughter involves recklessly causing the death of another person.
 “Recklessly” means the individual was aware of a substantial risk but consciously disregarded it, acting in a way that deviates from what a reasonable person would do.

-Manslaughter vs. Murder in Platte County, MO: Why the Difference Matters
+Manslaughter vs. Murder in Platte County, MO: What’s the Difference—and Why It Matters

 St. Louis Manslaughter Defense Attorney | Felony Lawyer

-What Typically Leads to Manslaughter Charges in Platte County, MO?
+Common Causes of Manslaughter Charges in Platte County, MO

 Some of the most common scenarios that give rise to manslaughter charges in Platte County, MO include: